What does Personal Growth mean anyway?

 So, when you have a thought pop into your head like ‘I always wanted to learn to play the guitar’, focus for a minute on how you are feeling.
 Do you feel sad?
 Cheated somehow?
 This is because you are denying your own growth.
 So, stop doing that!
 We will all have different areas that we need to work on, this isn’t a one size fits all situation.
 Where personal growth is concerned it is about listening to that voice, paying close attention and then really making a change.

 Areas of personal growth – where do you need to focus?

 Power Up your intellect

 We go to school, sit at a desk and do what we are told.
 But, what if we learn to love learning?
 What if we actually choose to learn?
 I have discovered a love of learning recently, purely because I am learning about myself and learning only what I enjoy learning about.
 For me, this is personal growth at its finest.
 Choose something that you love and just learn because you love it, and it enriches you.
 You’ll be amazed how much fun learning can be when you don’t have a test at the end!
-Creative Live is a fantastic platform for learning and personal growth.
+Udemy and Skillshare are fantastic platforms for learning and personal growth.

 Strengthening your body

 We all want to feel good in our bodies.
 Personal growth includes wanting to ‘do better’ by our bodies.
 To look after ourselves, eat better and exercise regularly.
 Building on this area of our lives is part of our personal growth.
 Again, just find a way to enjoy the process!
 Being too hard on ourselves never works, be gentle and take baby steps in a positive direction.

 Balance your emotions

 This may sound strange but working on our emotions is a major personal growth area.
 Feeling our emotions fully is so important, but we also need to be careful not to let them take over.
 So, strengthening your emotions means finding balance.
 Learn to read the warning signs of your negative emotions and try to pull yourself back.
 For me meditation helps enormously with this, have a look at Gaia for meditiations.